 With respect to Proposal No. 1 of this Proxy Statement, a plurality of the votes cast is required for the election of directors.
 This means that the director nominee with the most votes for a particular slot is elected for that slot.
-You may vote "FOR" or "WITHHELD" with respect to the election of directors.
-Only votes "FOR" or "WITHHELD" are counted in determining whether a plurality has been cast in favor of a director.
+You may vote "FOR" or "WITHHELD" with respect to the election of directors, unless prior to the vote on the election of directors a shareholder has validly given notice of its intent to cumulate votes, in which case you may allocate votes (eight per share of Common Stock held) among all director nominees.
+In the absence of cumulative voting, only votes "FOR" or "WITHHELD" are counted in determining whether a plurality has been cast in favor of a director.
 Abstentions and broker "non-votes," if any, will have no effect on this proposal.
 Brokerage firms, banks, broker-dealers and other nominees holding shares for holders who have not given specific voting instructions are not permitted to vote in their discretion with respect to Proposal No. 1.
 If you do not instruct your broker how to vote, your broker may not vote with respect to this proposal and these votes will be counted as broker "non-votes," as is described in "What happens if I do not give specific voting instructions?" below.
-Our Corporate Governance Guidelines, as amended and restated by the Board of Directors on February 23, 2016, set forth our procedures if a directornominee is elected, but receives a majority of "WITHHELD" votes.
+Our Corporate Governance Guidelines set forth our procedures if a director-nominee is elected, but receives a majority of "WITHHELD" votes.
 In an uncontested election, any director nominee who receives a greater number of votes "WITHHELD" from his or her election than votes "FOR" such election is required to tender his or her resignation following certification of the shareholder vote.
 The Corporate Governance and Nominating Committee is required to make recommendations to the Board of Directors with respect to any such letter of resignation.
-The Board of Directors is required to take action with respect to this recommendation within 90 days following certification of the shareholder vote and to disclose its decisionmaking process.
+The Board of Directors is required to take action with respect to this recommendation within 90 days following certification of the shareholder vote and to disclose its decision-making process.

-With respect to Proposal No. 2 of this Proxy Statement, the affirmative vote of a majority of the shares of Common Stock represented and voting at the Annual Meeting is required.
+With respect to Proposal No. 2 of this Proxy Statement, the affirmative vote of a majority of the shares of Common Stock present or represented and entitled to vote at the Annual Meeting is required.
+You may vote "FOR" or "AGAINST" with respect to the appointment of Grant Thornton LLP as the independent auditors for the Company for the year ending December 31, 2020.
 Abstentions will have the same effect as voting against this proposal.
-Broker "non-votes," if any, will have no effect on this proposal.
+Because the ratification of auditors is considered a "routine" matter for which brokers may vote in the absence of shareholder direction, there will not be any broker "non-votes" on this proposal.
+Virtual online attendance at our annual meeting constitutes presence in person for purposes of the vote required under our bylaws.

-With respect to Proposal No. 3 of this Proxy Statement, the affirmative vote of a majority of the shares of Common Stock represented and voting at the Annual Meeting is required for approval, on an advisory basis, of the compensation of the Company's named executive officers.
+With respect to Proposal No. 3 of this Proxy Statement, the affirmative vote of a majority of the shares of Common Stock present or represented and entitled to vote at the Annual Meeting is required for approval, on an advisory basis, of the compensation of the Company's named executive officers.
 You may vote "FOR" or "AGAINST" with respect to approval of the compensation of the Company's named executive officers.
 Abstentions will have the same effect as voting against this proposal.
 Broker "non-votes," if any, will have no effect on this proposal.
+Virtual online attendance at our annual meeting constitutes presence in person for purposes of the vote required under our bylaws.